JiaqiHu7/JiaqiHu7.github.io/_pages/about.md

   - /about.html
 ---

  I am a first-year PhD student supervised by Prof.[Apostolos I. Rikos](https://www.apostolosr.com/) at the AI Thrust of Information Hub, Hong Kong University of Science and Technology (Guangzhou).
-Previously, I graduated from Xidian University with M.S. degree in Cyberspace security and Hebei University of Technology with a B.E. degree in Internet of Things Engineering.
+Previously, I graduated from Xidian University with M.E. degree in Cyberspace security and Hebei University of Technology with a B.E. degree in Internet of Things Engineering.

 <!-- A data-driven personal website
 ======